lukas-reineke/indent-blankline.nvim/README.md

 ## Install

-Use your favourit plugin manager to install.
+Use your favourite plugin manager to install.
-Make sure to specify the branch `lua` until Neovim 0.5 is released.

 #### Example with Packer